In a personal injury case, you have been injured by a person or entity due to their negligence. They failed to do something they should have done.

 Take a good negotiating stance

 Being able to be patient and wait for settlement offers, or for initial offers to rise, is part of being a good negotiator.
-Work with your personal injury lawyer to receive the maximum settlement, which is often not the first one offered.
+Work with your personal injury lawyer in Los Angeles to receive the maximum settlement, which is often not the first one offered.

 Speak to a personal injury attorney